wp-plugins/bepro-listings/readme.txt

 = ADD ONS =
 Our Addons provide lots of new ways to customize your listings experinece.
 Current available add-ons include:

-	1. Tags - Now you and your members can tag your listings and allow users to search them via the tag widget
+	1. Form Builder (NEW) - Use the drag and drop interface to create your own front end upload form
 	2. Contact - Add a contact form to your listing pages.
 This provides the option to have all emails go to one address or the address for the person who created the listing
 	3. Gallery - Three 3 gallery options including slider & lightbox, plus three new listings templates
 	4. Video - Improve on the Gallery plugin with the ability to upload file types like (mp4, mpeg, avi, wmv, webm).
 Also link videos from sites like, youtube, vimeo, & dailymotion.
 Uploaded videos are played using HTML5 or fallback to flassh